loginom/loginom-help-en-omegat/data/visualization/table/README.md

 There is ![](../../images/icons/toolbar-controls/down_default.svg) button near the header of each column.
 Its pressing enables to call the drop-down menu.
 It enables to hide/display the column and also fix the column or remove such fixing.

-Order of columns can be changed by dragging holding down the left mouse button on the header of the moved column .
+Order of columns can be changed by dragging holding down the left mouse button on the header of the moved column.